 The city is taking advantage of the opportunity afforded by the reconstruction of underground infrastructures – which themselves were long past their service life – to freshen up the surface of the square as well.

 Work began last fall with the removal of the old public toilets.
-It continued with work on the underground mechanical room for the water beds and the restoration of the monuments on the site, notably the monument to Edward VII (see note below).
+It continued with work on the underground mechanical room for the water plaza and the restoration of the monuments on the site, notably the monument to Edward VII (see note below).

 A surprise awaited teams on site, however, when they discovered liquefiable soil beneath the old toilets, or soil saturated with water.
 The situation caused the soil to lose some bearing capacity, which could eventually cause a sink hole or a building collapse.
 Teams went back to the drawing board to review the design, and as a result the construction of the mechanical room was pushed back.